cher-aim/audiobook-dataset-data-cleaning/README.md

 FROM `cher-pre-project.audible.adb`
 WHERE COALESCE(name, author, narrator, time, releasedate, language, stars, price, ratings) IS NULL;
 ```
+**Explanation:**
+**`COALESCE`** is used to identify rows with any null values across multiple columns.
+It returns the first non-null value in the list of columns provided.
+In this case, if all values are null (indicating a completely missing record), the row will be selected.
+This helps in assessing the completeness of the dataset and identifying records that may need to be excluded or further investigated due to missing information.

 **Results:**
 The dataset exhibits a complete set of data with no missing values, indicating high-quality initial data capture.